RailsApps/talk-what-is-ror/gh-pages.md

 --

-# Rails Composer
+# What is Ruby on Rails
-## and the RailsApps open source project

 --

 ## [railsapps.github.io/rails-composer-talk](http://railsapps.github.io/rails-composer-talk/)